 There is a misconception that spring is the best time to get a tattoo, still, the truth is you’ll face many of the same issues you would have in the summertime.
 Spring typically means lots of rain and lingering humidity.

 Additionally, spring sees a spike in new tattoos because most Americans are receiving their tax refund money, therefore, they have more disposable income.
 This creates busy parlors and longer waiting lists.

 Spoiler alert: Fall and winter are the best times of year to get a tattoo.

 In fall, the weather is colder and less humid no matter where you are, which means less sweating and exposing your skin to the elements.
-The weather outside is increasingly similar to the conditions you experience when indoors, so you won’t be dealing with temperature shocks and adverse conditions.
+The weather outside is increasingly similar to the conditions you experience when indoors, thus, you won’t be dealing with temperature shocks and adverse conditions.

 Getting a tattoo during the winter is the second best to fall as long as you don’t spend too much time outside.
 While it’s good to keep your tattoo protected from the elements, keeping it covered for too long can lead to infection or irritation from constant friction with fabric and rubbing.
-Winter also means Hanukkah or Christmas gifts, which means more disposable income to put towards a new piece.

 Besides the time of year and day, there are other considerations to take into account when scheduling a tattoo appointment.